MartaKliuchnik/alias-game/README.md

 The request body must be in JSON format and include the following fields:

-- username: (string, required): The username of the new user.
-Must be unique and between 3-50 characters.
+- username (string, required): The username of the new user.
+Must be unique and between 3-20 characters;
-- password: (string, required): The password for the new user.
-Should meet security requirements such as minimum length, inclusion of special characters.
+- password (string, required): The password for the new user.
+It should meet the following security requirements: a minimum length of 8 characters, and must include at least one number, one uppercase letter, one lowercase letter, and at least one symbol (e.g., !@#$%^&\*).

 **Example Request**